Schemes to help you buy a home in Scotland

-The Mortgage Guarantee Scheme will close to new loans on 31 December 2016.
+The Mortgage Guarantee Scheme closed to new loans as of 31 December 2016.

 Help to Buy (Scotland) is a shared equity scheme aimed at helping both first-time buyers and home movers buy their new build home.

 - You must have a deposit of at least 5%

 - Your deposit and mortgage must cover a combined minimum of 85% of the purchase price

 - The Scottish Government will as a result take a stake of up to 15% of the purchase price holding security over this proportion till you own your home outright

 - The mortgage must be a repayment mortgage of at least 25%.
 This cannot be an interest-only first mortgage.